Managing Glaucoma and Cataracts Together

 Glaucoma and cataracts are medical conditions that cause vision loss which both can be treated by our glaucoma eye doctors at Glaucoma Associates of Texas.
 When glaucoma and cataracts occur simultaneously, they can present a unique set of problems for the patient that requires a doctor experienced at treating both disorders.
 Cataracts typically come on gradually, causing a change in the eye’s lens over time, resulting in cloudiness which reduces vision.
 Glaucoma encompasses a group of eye diseases characterized by a buildup of intraocular pressure (IOP) that causes damage to the optic nerve and subsequent loss of vision.
-While vision loss from cataracts can be reversed with surgical intervention, sight lost due to glaucoma cannot be regained.
+Surgery can restore vision lost from cataracts, but glaucoma permanently damages sight and cannot restore lost vision.

 Glaucoma and Cataracts May Occur Simultaneously